 Self-service capabilities

-Launch reusable ingestion/transform templates, observability standards, and repeatable pipeline setup to reduce time-to-first-dataset.
+Launch reusable ingestion and transformation templates, observability standards, and repeatable pipeline setup to reduce time-to-first-dataset.

 Economics and scaling the model